 University of North Carolina at Chapel Hill

-|School Highlight: Doctoral applicants with a M.A. from another school must have their thesis reviewed and accepted by UNC before admission to the Ph.D. program.
+Doctoral applicants to the University of North Carolina at Chapel Hill with a M.A. from another school must have their thesis reviewed and accepted before admission to the Ph.D. program.

 The history department's Ph.D. program offers research fields in subjects such as ancient history, women's history, military history, global history and U.S. history.
 A research dissertation is required to complete the program, and candidates must demonstrate either a minimal proficiency in two foreign languages or an advanced proficiency in one foreign language.